A Random Image

 Pay the going rate: Venetian Gondola Fares

 A friend of mine arrived in Venice at the end of her 12-day cruise around Italy. (“Just so you know, Nan, twelve days is too long.”)
-During her stay here (her companions flew home direct from the cruise, not unusual occurrence), she recounted a visit to the Piazza the night before she disembarked, including the price of the gondola ride her group decided to enjoy.
+During her stay here (her companions flew home direct from the cruise, not unusual), she recounted a visit to the Piazza the night before she disembarked, including the price of the gondola ride her group decided to enjoy.
 “You paid what?!”

 gondola.jpgNow, you must know that this is my standard response whenever Nancy tells me about most any purchase she has made.
 She is the spendthrift, I the cheapskate (or just more sane in my expenditures, according to me), so we have both come to expect this semi-regular reaction.
 I have to say it, she has to ignore me completely.